 Applying for Graduation and Participation in Commencement

-In order to graduate and/or participate in commencement activities, a student must apply for graduation in the semester in which they plan to graduate.
-Late applications will not be accepted.
+In order to graduate and/or participate in commencement activities, students must apply for graduation during the semester after which they plan to graduate.
 It is the responsibility of the student to ensure completion of all degree requirements as listed on the degree audit and required by the department.
 It is also the student's responsibility to apply for graduation by the published deadline posted on the University Academic Calendar.
-That date, as well as other deadline dates, and instructions outlining how to apply for graduation are posted on The Graduate College website each term.
-Deadlines are also communicated via the GradBulletin.
-For students who missed the graduation application deadline but have completed all degree requirements, The Graduate College will issue a letter of completion upon request.
-Students who have missed the application deadline will have to apply for graduation during the next semester.
-For further information regarding the graduation application deadline, contact The Graduate College at 512.245.2581 or visit our website at: http://www.gradcollege.txstate.edu/Current_Students/Graduation.
+That date, as well as other deadline dates and instructions outlining how to apply for graduation, are posted on The Graduate College website each term and communicated via the GradBulletin and social media.
+Late applications will not be accepted.
+For further information, contact The Graduate College at 512-245-2581 or visit our website.

 Participation in Commencement

-Participation in Commencement is not a degree requirement.
-It is optional.
-Students participate in the commencement ceremony of their academic college in the semester in which they graduate.
+Participation in Commencement is optional and not a degree requirement.
+Students normally participate in the commencement ceremony of their academic college at the end of the semester in which they graduate.
 A student can petition to participate in the commencement activities early if they have one degree requirement left.
 A student who has applied to graduate can petition to defer participation in the commencement activities for one semester if there are extenuating circumstances (convenience is not an acceptable reason).
 Requests to participate or to defer must be submitted to a student's advisor, who in turn submits a recommendation to the dean of The Graduate College for final approval.

 Letter of Completion

 If a student fails to apply for graduation by the published deadline date, a letter of completion may be requested.
 A student must submit a new graduation application by the published deadline on the University Academic Calendar, and the student’s diploma will be mailed the following term.